 How long you need to cook it for depends on the shape and brand, just check the box for instructions!

 However, cook it for 1-2 minutes less than the package states because we’ll continue to cook it in the sauce so it absorbs all of the flavors.

-More pasta recipes you’ll love!
+More vegan recipes you’ll love!